Proxy Printer

 Tabletop

 The Tabletop tool can be used to practice opening hands and turns, or even play out complete games against yourself.
-It is made for use with mouse + keyboard, and does not support mobile yet.
+It is made for use with mouse + keyboard, and does not support mobile.
 All important actions have a keyboard shortcuts, and you can drag cards around from one place to another.

 To use japanese cards that have not been released internationally yet, enter their card name, as well as the japanese set code (as it appears in the card database) if a card with same name already exists.